 TERMS TO KNOW

 Antiquities Act

 Enabled the president to declare lands "of historic or scientific interest" as national monuments to be administered by the federal government.

 Holding Company

 A central corporate entity that controls the operations of multiple companies by holding the majority of stock for each enterprise.

 Meat Inspection Act

 Established a system of government inspection for meat products, including grading the meat based on its quality.

 Middle Class

 A social group that included managers, salesmen, and other salaried individuals and their families, who were better educated and compensated than the working class.

 Modern Liberalism

-Philosophy based on the belief that the government should protect individual rights and social well-being.
+Philosophy espousing that government should play an active role in protecting individual rights and social well-being.

 Muckrakers

-Investigative journalists and authors who wrote about social ills from child labor to the corrupt practices of big businesses and urged the public to take action.
+Investigative journalists and authors who wrote about social ills from child labor to the corrupt practices of big businesses, and urged the public to take action.

 Progressivism

-A broad movement between 1890 and 1919 led by White, middle-class professionals for legal, scientific, managerial, and institutional solutions to the ills of urbanization, industrialization, and corruption.
+A broad movement between 1890 and 1919 that sought 1896 and 1916 led by white, middle-class professionals for legal, scientific, managerial, and institutional solutions to the ills of urbanization, industrialization, and corruption.

 Pure Food and Drug Act

 Required labels on all food and medicine products to clearly state the materials in each product; prohibited the inclusion of any dangerous additives in food and drug products.

 Rough Riders

 Theodore Roosevelt's volunteer cavalry unit, which fought in Cuba during the War of 1898.

 Settlement House Movement

-An early social reform movement, led by women, that offered a variety of social services to the urban working poor.
+An early social reform movement, largely spearheaded by women, which sought to offer a variety of social services to help the urban working poor.

 Sherman Antitrust Act of 1890

-Restricted the creation of monopolies and other unfair business combinations that restrained freedom of trade.
+Sought to restrict the creation of monopolies or other unfair business combinations that restrained freedom of trade.

 Social Gospel

-The belief that churches should be as concerned about the conditions of people in the secular world as they are with their afterlife.
+The belief that churches should be as concerned about the conditions of people in the secular world as they were with their afterlife.

 Square Deal

-Theodore Roosevelt's name for the kind of involved, hands-on government he felt the country needed.
+Theodore Roosevelt's name for the involved, hands-on government he felt the country needed.

 Trust

-A legal arrangement in which a small group of trustees has legal ownership of a business that they operate for the benefit of other investors.
+A legal arrangement where a small group of trustees have legal ownership of a business that they operate for the benefit of other investors.

 2

 PEOPLE TO KNOW

 Jacob Riis

-Danish immigrant and muckraking journalist whose book How the Other Half Lives documented scenes of urban life and poverty to generate support for Progressive reforms.
+Danish immigrant and muckraking journalist whose book, How the Other Half Lives, documented scenes of urban life and poverty to generate support for progressive reforms.

 Jane Addams

-Progressive reformer who led the Settlement House Movement in the United States and founded Hull House in Chicago.
+Progressive reformer who led the settlement house movement in the United States and founded Hull House in Chicago.

 Theodore Roosevelt

-President from 1901 to 1909 who led a series of Progressive reforms at the federal level designed to curb the power of trusts, increase consumer protections, and advance the conservation of public lands through his Square Deal.
+President from 1901-1909 who led a series of progressive reforms at the federal level designed to curb the power of trusts, increase consumer protections, and advance conservation of public lands through his Square Deal.

 Upton Sinclair

-Muckraking journalist and novelist whose 1905 book The Jungle exposed the deplorable working conditions and sanitation in the meatpacking industry, leading to the passage of the Meat Inspection Act (1906) and the Pure Food and Drug Act (1906).
+Muckraking journalist and novelist whose 1905 book The Jungle exposed deplorable working conditions and sanitation in the meatpacking industry and led to the Meat Inspection Act (1906) and the Pure Food and Drug Act (1906).

 Walter Rauschenbusch

-Christian theologian and Baptist pastor in New York who advocated for the social gospel and led a grassroots movement of Progressive reformers who sought to remake American society according to Jesus's teachings.
+Christian theologian and Baptist pastor in New York who advocated for the social gospel and led a grassroots movement of progressive reformers who sought to remake American society according to Jesus' teachings.